"The greatest thing you'll ever learn is just to love and be loved in return."

 I hold both connection and freedom.
 Love does not require sacrifice of self.

-Secure attachment is not the absence of fear—it is the capacity to feel fear without being ruled by it.
-The Lover who attaches securely can love fully because he is not desperate.
+Secure attachment is not the absence of fear.
+It is the ability to feel afraid and still stay.
+The Lover who attaches securely loves fully because he is not desperate.